Laminad/passhashgen/README.md

 If you have a request, find a bug, or would like to help with this endevor, submit an issue or pull request on https://github.com/Laminad/passhashgen

 # Dislcaimer
-DISCLAIMER: Please do not use this for production password hashing implementations.
+Please do not use this for production password hashing implementations.
 It has not been validated for that purpose.
-If you do choose to do so, I accept no liabilty or responsibilty for the outcome.
+If you do choose to do so, I will not accept liabilty or responsibilty for the outcome.

 # Installation
 This script can be run standalone as long as the dependencies are installed.
-Pyinstaller can also be used to create binary/executable to run.
+Pyinstaller can also be used to create binary/executable file to run.
+I recommend using pyinstaller as it is easier to use in aliases and will validate dependencies.

 # Dependencies
 Pyinstaller should validate the dependencies, but if you have issues these are the python libraries used.